Yossi/maxfield/README.md

 You can get these setup easily with the [Enthought Python Distribution][1].

+On windows, it is STRONGLY recommended to use the above python distribution or at least to find precompiled versions of the required libraries.
+DO NOT ATTEMPT TO USE PIP.
+That way lies madness.

 You can use [pip][3] to install the dependencies via:

     pip install -r requirements.txt